Graph Neural Networks with convolutional ARMA filters: Experiments

-\textbf{MNIST.} To emulate a classic CNNs operating on a regular 2D grid, an 8-NN graph is defined on the 784 pixel of the MNIST images.
+\textbf{MNIST.} To emulate a classic CNNs operating on a regular 2D grid, an 8-NN graph is defined on the 784 pixels of the MNIST images.
+To determine if a vertex $v_j$ belongs to the neighborhood $\mathcal{N}(v_i)$ of a vertex $v_i$, we compute the Euclidean distance between the 2D coordinates of pixels (vertices) $i$ and $j$.
 The elements in $\A$ are

-where $p_i$ and $p_j$ are the 2D coordinates of pixel $i$ and $j$.
-Each graph signal is a vectorized image $\x \in \mathbb{R}^{784 \times 1}$.
-The network architecture is GNN(32)-P(4)-GNN(64)-P(4)-FC(512)-FC\textsubscript{Softmax}(10), where GNN($n$) indicates a GNN layer with $n$ filters, P($s$) a pooling operation with stride $s$, and FC($u$) a fully connected layer with $u$ units (the activation is specified as a subscript when relevant).
-Pooling is implemented by hierarchical clustering (GRACLUS)~\cite{dhillon2004kernel}, which maps the graph signal $\bar{\x}^{(l)}$ at layer $l$ into a new node feature space $\x^{(l+1)} \in \mathbb{R}^{M_{l+1} \times F_{l+1}}$.
+Each graph signal is a vectorized image $\x \in \mathbb{R}^{784}$.
+The architecture is a GNN(32)-P(4)-GNN(64)-P(4)-FC(512)-FC\textsubscript{Softmax}(10), where GNN($n$) indicates a GNN layer with $n$ filters, P($s$) a pooling operation with stride $s$, and FC($u$) a fully connected layer with $u$ units (the last FC has a Softmax activation).
+Pooling is implemented by a hierarchical spectral clustering algorithm (GRACLUS)~\cite{dhillon2007weighted}, which maps the graph signal $\bar{\x}^{(l)}$ at layer $l$ into a new node feature space $\x^{(l+1)} \in \mathbb{R}^{M_{l+1} \times F_{l+1}}$.

-Tab.~\ref{tab:gsc_res} reports the results obtained by using as filter ARMA, ChebNets, CayleyNets, or a stack of GCNs.
-The results are averaged over 10 runs and show that ARMA achieves a slightly higher (almost perfect) accuracy compared to Cheby and Cayley nets, while the performance of GCN is significantly lower.
+Tab.~\ref{tab:gsc_res} reports the results obtained by using GCN, Chebyshev, CayleyNet, or ARMA.
+The results are averaged over 10 runs and show that ARMA achieves a slightly higher, and almost perfect, accuracy compared to Chebyshev and CayleyNet, while the performance of GCN is significantly lower.
+Similarly to the PPI experiment, the larger amount of data allows more powerful architectures to be trained more precisely and to achieve better performance compared to the simpler GCN.

-\textbf{20news.} The dataset consists of 18,846 documents divided in 20 classes.
+\textbf{20news.} The dataset consists of 18,846 documents divided into 20 classes.
 Each graph signal is a document represented by a bag-of-words of the $10^4$ most frequent words in the corpus, embedded via Word2vec \cite{mikolov2013efficient}.
-The underlying graph of $10^4$ nodes is defined by a 16-NN adjacency matrix built as in Eq.~\eqref{eq:edges}, with the difference that $p_i$, $p_j$ are now the embeddings of words $i$ and $j$.
-We report results obtained with a single convolutional layer (GCN, ChebNet, CayleyNet, or ARMA), followed by global average pooling and softmax.
-As in \cite{defferrard2016convolutional}, we use 32 filters for ChebNet.
-Instead, for GCN, CayleyNet and ARMA, better results are obtained with only 16 filters.
-The classification accuracy reported in Tab.~\ref{tab:gsc_res} shows that ARMA significantly outperforms every other models also on this dataset.
+The underlying graph of $10^4$ nodes is defined by a 16-NN adjacency matrix built as in Eq.~\eqref{eq:edges}, with the difference that the vertex neighborhoods are computed from the Euclidean distance between the embeddings vectors rather than the pixel coordinates.
+We report results obtained with a single convolutional layer (GCN, Chebyshev, CayleyNet, or ARMA), followed by global average pooling and Softmax.
+As in \cite{defferrard2016convolutional}, we use 32 channels for Chebyshev.
+Instead, for GCN, CayleyNet, and ARMA, better results are obtained with only 16 filters.
+The classification accuracy reported in Tab.~\ref{tab:gsc_res} shows that ARMA significantly outperforms every other model also on this dataset.